grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 git merge main
 ```

-If there are no changes to apply, git confirms this:
+If there are no changes to apply, Git confirms this:

 ```bash
 $ git merge main